 Registration finishes at 9.10 in the morning and 1.10/1.25 in the afternoon.

 Pupils who arrive after the bell rings at 8.50am should report to the school office and sign in the late book.
+Arrival after 9.10am is classed as an absence.

 A series of unauthorised late marks may lead to referral to the EWO (Education